TPR sets expectations for DB schemes as analysis shows strong affordability but higher deficits

 The data suggests the majority of DB schemes are supported by employers that can manage deficits, but also highlights the impact of current conditions on the ability of sponsors to maintain and increase deficit repair contributions (DRCs).

 It also shows that the ratio of DRCs to dividend payments by sponsoring employers has declined.

 The data provides context to TPR’s annual funding statement (AFS) (PDF, 104kb, 12 pages), published last month, which sets out TPR’s expectations for where schemes should increase contributions and cut risks.

 Key points of the Tranche 12 analysis include:

-- Many Tranche 12 schemes experienced relatively favourable market conditions when conducting their last valuations (2014, Tranche 9 (PDF, 582kb, 27 pages)) and as such will have been more significantly impacted by the current market conditions than schemes in earlier tranches.
+- Many Tranche 12 schemes experienced relatively favourable market conditions when conducting their last valuations (2014, Tranche 9) and as such will have been more significantly impacted by the current market conditions than schemes in earlier tranches.

 - Although asset returns have been better than expected, generally this has not been enough to offset the increase in liabilities due to the change in market conditions, meaning overall deficits have increased and funding levels have fallen.

 - About 50% of Tranche 12 schemes have the resilience to maintain the same pace of funding and many will be able to increase their contributions if the circumstances of the scheme require it.